davidAlgis/backuper/README.md

 ## Features

 - **Backup Management**: Easily create and manage backup pairs of input and destination folders.
-- **Automated Reminders**: Get notified when it's time to back up files, ensuring you stay up-to-date.
 - **Progress Tracking**: View real-time progress of files being backed up, including estimated time remaining.
+- **Automatic Backup Checks**: The application can be minimized to the system tray and automatically reminds you to back up your files every 3 days to ensure your data stays safe.

 ## Issues